Elizabeth Glover: Buying the press

-Joseph had contacts in Cambridge, Massachusetts, who helped him and Elizabeth prepare to establish a printing business there.
+Joseph had contacts in Cambridge, Massachusetts, who helped him prepare to establish a printing business there.
 As Isaiah Thomas remarks in A History of Printing:Among the first settlers of New England were not only pious but educated men.
 They emigrated from a country where the press had more license than in other parts of Europe, and they were acquainted with the usefulness of it.
 As soon as they had made those provisions that were necessary for their existence in this land, which was then a rude wilderness, their next objects were, the establishment of schools, and a printing press.The Glovers saw an opportunity in New England, and they both had the means to move to Cambridge.
 Joseph purchased lands and built a house in Boston in preparation for the permanent move.

 In order to gain funds for the printing business, the Glovers began looking for donors.
 With financial support from friends and at his own expense, Joseph purchased a press, font, and other supplies needed to establish a printing business.
 Several friends supported Joseph in his new endeavor, giving him money.
 Those friends were Thomas Clarke, James Oliver, Captain Allen, Captain Lake, Mr. Stoddard, Mr. Freake, and Mr. Hues.

 Although the press would be the first in the English Colonies, it was not the first one on the continent of North America — the Glovers' press would be the second.
 A century earlier in 1536, a printing press was brought to Vera Cruz, Mexico.
 Now, the Glovers would bring a press to the New England Colonies.

-The Glovers needed someone to do the actual printing, so on June 7, 1638, Joseph contracted with a man named Samuel Daye.
-Daye worked as a locksmith in London before being hired by the Glovers to run their press in Cambridge.
-Part of that contract included the Glovers paying for him and his family's journey to New England.
+On June 7, 1638, Joseph contracted with a man named Samuel Daye.
+Daye worked as a locksmith in London before being hired by the Glovers, and historians believe he may have been hired to run their press in Cambridge, though there is no evidence that this is the work he was hired to do.
+Some historians theorize that a separately contracted printer may have been on the ship and perished before arriving.
+The contract with Samuel Day, an indenture, included payment for his and his family's journey to New England.